Table of Contents

 Part 2: How to Implement Local SEO for Your Business

-Now that you know why local SEO is such a beneficial digital marketing strategy for your business, let’s look at how you can implement it to be as successful as possible.
+Now that you know why local SEO is such a beneficial digital marketing strategy for your business let’s look at how you can implement it to be as successful as possible.

-In this section, we look at the most effective ways of ensuring your small business has positioned itself best for online growth in your local area.
+This section looks at the most effective ways of ensuring your small business has positioned itself best for online growth in your local area.